gabor-farkas/engineering-perspective/README.md

 ## What is science?
 A key lesson from studying the history of science is that the very definition of science changes over time.
 Today's definitions include 'organizing knowledge' and 'testable predictions' among many other terms that definitely didn't apply a thousand years ago.

 How do we even talk about the history of science, then, if there's no single, age-independent definition of it?
-Common history and philosophy of science takes it natural that the natural philosophy of Aristotle or Descartes are part of the past of science, that there's a certain continuity between today's science and Aristotle's philosophy.
+Common history and philosophy of science takes it natural that the natural philosophy of Aristotle or Descartes are parts of the past of science, that there's a certain continuity between today's science and Aristotle's philosophy.
 Why is that?

 There's a very good reason to assume this continuity.
 All these efforts try to answer a question about the true nature of reality: